jingyushi/jingyushi.github.io/_pages/life.md

 ### Outdoors

 I love camping.
-Good thing that I moved to Washiton.
-There are so many national parks here.
+Good thing that I moved to the Washinton state.
+There are so many parks here.